rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 program will indicate whether the guess is too low or too high.
 If the guess is correct, the game will print a congratulatory message and exit.

+> **Note:** there are no quizzes in this chapter, since it is just supposed to give you a feel for the language.

 ## Setting Up a New Project

 To set up a new project, go to the *projects* directory that you created in